Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Results

 Our participants frequently mentioned that they found AI was not as easy to interact with as humans (P2, P8, P9, P11-P13, P15, P16, P18).
 Therefore, they had doubts about AI collaborators in data storytelling.

 The first issue is that the participants believe that AI needs \textit{precise instructions} when taking action (P9, P15, P18).
 However, giving such instructions in data storytelling might not always be easy.
 For example, P9 thought it was impossible to tell AI the concrete RGB values or the name of a color, so AI could hardly help her with the color adjustment task.
-P15 expressed a similar idea about general style adjustment.
+She said \textit{``It is hard for humans to specify the RGB values of a color red when [asking AI to] adjust colors.''} P15 expressed a similar idea about general style adjustment.

 A more critical issue is that most current AI models are limited to \textit{communicating with humans in specific modalities} (P8, P9).
-For example, ChatGPT, a frequently mentioned AI system by interviewees, only communicates with humans using natural languages.
+For example, ChatGPT, a frequently mentioned AI system by interviewees, only communicates with humans using natural languages\footnote{More recently, advanced AI systems shed light on addressing the challenge of multi-modal communication between humans and AI, such as GPT-4o, with the ability to understand audio, image, and text input.}.
 P8 considered that multi-modal communication was important in data storytelling: \begin{displayquote} \textit{``When communicating with humans, many modalities can be applied.
 Despite using natural language to describe what you want, you can also show them pictures or your sketch.
 You can even use gestures to describe [your idea].
 However, the current AI algorithms may only have one way of input.
 Then we possibly need to learn how to write prompts.
 Furthermore, we are hard to estimate whether AI understands what we want to do.''} \end{displayquote} She further pointed out that the lack of communication modalities might lead to miscommunication.
 Even worse, humans could hardly realize the misunderstanding between humans and AI models.
 Despite P8, P11 and P16 also expressed their concerns about miscommunication.